rk2hp/clock_project/Readme.md

 # Clock Project

-This is a fully functional analog clock implemented using **HTML**, **CSS**, and **JavaScript**.
+This is a fully functional DIGITAL ANALOG clock implemented using **HTML**, **CSS**, and **JavaScript**.
 The clock displays the current time and allows users to set a custom time or reset to the actual time dynamically.

 ---